If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 For an additional fee you can request transportation from your hotel to the park, which might be a welcome addition to your itinerary.

-As of the writing of this article, tickets for general admission to the park will run you $112.49 for adults and $56.24 for children, but if you book at least 21 days in advance you’ll be able to score a cool 15% of your booking.
+As of the writing of this article, tickets for general admission to the park will run you $112.49 for adults and $56.24 for children, so it’s probably not one of the best things to do in Cancun on a budget.
+That said, if you book at least 21 days in advance you’ll be able to score a cool 15% of your booking.
 Xcaret Park is a popular tourist destination.
 So if this sort of thing is up your alley, don’t miss it!”

 #12 – Crawl up the Nohoch Mul Pyramid in Coba